Who We Are

 Christian Connections for International Health (CCIH) is a global network of Christian organizations and individuals committed to advancing health and wholeness.
 Motivated by our Christian faith and our values, CCIH envisions a world where all have access to quality healthcare and prevention services.
 CCIH is a nonprofit (501c3) organization established in 1987 and headquartered in the Washington, DC area.

-CCIH members include over 100 organizations and affiliates, plus hundreds of individuals who work in over 90 countries globally.
+CCIH members include over 125 organizations and affiliates, plus hundreds of individuals who work in over 90 countries globally.
 These members include non-governmental organizations, church networks, Christian Health Associations, volunteer and product donation agencies, and other support organizations.
 CCIH works with Protestant, Catholic, and non-denominational organizations as well as interfaith networks.
+Over half our members are based in low- and middle-income countries.

 Read more about Who We Are, What We Do, and What Members Say about why they are part of the CCIH network.